kushaltirumala/image2bitmojiseq/README.md

 - With a given hidden state, we use a LSTM with attention as our RNN to roll out a sequence from this encoded hidden state.
 - These vectors can be converted to words (by looking at the initial dictionary of words the model builds) and emojis through embeddings (such as the one presented in Pipeline 2).

-Pipeline 2: (not demoed in this repo, but for reference)
+Pipeline 2: (code not in in this repo, but explained here for reference)
 - We are given as input a sequence of text representing a sentence
 - We can convert this text to a tree using a variety of learned grammar representations
 - We chose to use Stanford’s NLTK since with the time bounds of a Hackathon training our own was not feasible